-2 heaping tablespoons raw cacao beans (to freshly chop)
+2 tablespoons raw cacao beans (to freshly chop)

 1 tablespoon raw honey or agave nectar

-Now toss in your flavor ingredients.
+4. Now toss in your flavor ingredients.
 Use whatever suits your fancy and trust your intuition as to how much you’d like to add.
 I used about 2 tablespoons of mulberries in 3 chocolates and 2 tablespoons freshly chopped mint from my garden in 4 chocolates.
-They mint ended up being my favorite, they were SO rich

-Spoon mixture into cute ice cube tray molds or mini muffin-man-pans I used heart shapes.
+5. Spoon mixture into cute ice cube tray molds or mini muffin-man-pans.
+I used heart shapes.
 I was able to fill 7 of them full, pressing the mixture down as much as I could get it to fit.
-Oil will start to rise up again, let it do it’s thing.
-Pretend you are the paparrazi and take some pictures if you wish.
+Oil will start to rise up again.
+Let it do it’s thing.
+Pretend you are the paparazzi and take some pictures if you wish.
 It will be flattered, trust me.

-Use a knife and carefully “cut” around chocolates, gently pushing upwards as you do this – to remove them from their molds.
-Do it slowly and they will not break.
+7. Use a knife and carefully “cut” around chocolates, gently pushing upwards as you do this to remove them from their molds.
+Do it slowly so they will not break.
 Do it fast and they will break and you’ll lose your shape.
 Be patient, it’s worth the wait.
-You can also beat the bottom and push them out – sometimes that works.
+You can also beat the bottom and push them out.

-Enjoy cold or let them sit out at room temp for a little bit.
-If your house is hot then they will start to soften fast.
-Watch them!!!
+8. Enjoy cold or let them sit out at room temp for a little bit.
+If your house is hot, then they will start to soften fast.
+Watch them!
 You don’t want them to melt.
-The sun will melt them very quickly, so be careful if you are one to “travel with chocolates”
+The sun will melt them very quickly, so be careful if you are one to “travel with chocolates.”